 Blood testing may be used in laboratory settings or to indicate recent marijuana use.

-According to a 2014 review on cannabinoids in oral fluid, weed is detectable in saliva for the following amounts of time after last use:
+According to a on cannabinoids in oral fluid, weed is detectable in saliva for the following amounts of time after last use:

 - Occasional users: 1 to 3 days